tortillaj/ofjamescole.com/source/_posts/use-gulp-for-drupal-8-with-teams-part-1-gulp-setup.md

 ---
+title: Gulp Setup
-title: 'Use Gulp for Drupal 8 with Teams, Part 1: Gulp Setup'
+subtitle: Use Gulp for Drupal 8 with Teams, Part 1
 date: 2016-10-26 12:41:31
 tags:
 - gulp